-Services that are covered for you What you must pay when you get these services prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
-Note : Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
-However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months. for the annual wellness visit.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-Members with full Medicaid benefits: \$0 Members with partial Medicaid benefits: 20% of the cost for Medicare- covered cardiac rehabilitation services.
-Cardiac rehabilitation program sessions are limited to a maximum of two 1-hour sessions per day for up to 36 sessions or up to 36 weeks, with the option for an additional 36
+What you must pay when Services that are covered for you you get these services prevention plan based on your current health and risk factors. for the annual wellness This is covered once every 12 months. visit Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement There is no coinsurance, For qualified individuals (generally, this means people at risk of copayment, or deductible losing bone mass or at risk of osteoporosis), the following for Medicare-covered bone services are covered every 24 months or more frequently if mass measurement. medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Breast cancer screening (mammograms) There is no coinsurance.
+Covered services include: copayment, or deductible One baseline mammogram between the ages of 35 and for covered screening mammograms.
+One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services\ Members with full Comprehensive programs of cardiac rehabilitation services that Medicaid benefits: \$0 include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
+Members with partial The plan also covers intensive cardiac rehabilitation programs Medicaid benefits: 20% of that are typically more rigorous or more intense than cardiac the cost for Medicarerehabilitation programs. covered cardiac rehabilitation services.
+Cardiac rehabilitation program sessions are limited to a maximum of two 1-hour sessions per day for up to 36 sessions or up to 36 weeks, with the